jaykay12/tech/_posts/2021-1-10-nosql-databases.md

 - <ins>**Randomness & Quanity of data**</ins>
-  - Data started coming in varied shapes & sizes.
+  - Data started coming in different shapes & sizes.
-  - Amount of data generated & fed also increased manifold.
+  - Amount of data generated & fed into the system has also increased manifold.
-  - NoSQL DBs allow developers to store huge amounts of unstructured data, giving them a lot of flexibility.
+  - NoSQL DBs allow developers to store huge amounts of unstructured data, providing a lot of flexibility.

 - <ins>**Introduction of cloud-computing**</ins>